 Ms. Shikany described the adjustment made to the Utility Plant In Service component of rate base.
-She testified one of those adjustments is for the prepayment for cloud based assets relating to NIPSCO's investment in a new cloud based Procure-to-Pay ("P2P") system.
-She explained that the new system will allow for replacement of multiple, fragmented and obsolete technology systems related to sourcing, procuring and paying for goods and services and also allow the Company to automate and standardize business processes, manage standard settlement terms with suppliers, take advantage of new methods of settling payments, leverage centralized purchasing data and manage spend on goods and services.
-She stated that NIPSCO has identified cloud computing services as a means to enhance security, and increase reliability and flexibility.
-As a result of these benefits, cloud based technologies are becoming more prevalent.
-She stated that to realize these benefits, NIPSCO plans to utilize cloud based technologies beyond the P2P system.
-Ms. Shikany testified NIPSCO is requesting authority to account for off premise cloud based technology solutions in the same way that it accounts for on premise technology solutions.
-She explained that this would mean that the Company would capitalize implementation services, internal labor, and other fees (such as those for licenses, maintenance and support) that were necessary to bring the asset into service in FERC Account 303, Intangible Plant, for ease of tracking and identification.
-She explained that under the current GAAP accounting guidelines, certain costs incurred for the development of on premises software are required to be capitalized, while certain implementation costs for cloud based services are considered prepaid expenses.
-Many cloud based services offer advantages to traditional on-premises software such as greater flexibility for the workforce, improved productivity, and higher efficiency at lower costs relative to certain on-premises solutions.
-Accordingly, since cloud based prepaid expenses (such as the P2P system) are expected to provide benefits over extended periods of time and not just in the period in which the costs are incurred, the Company believes that the prepaid expenses should be included in rate base and receive the same regulatory treatment as an on-premises solution, which is capitalized in FERC Account 303, Intangible Assets.
-Ms. Shikany testified that NIPSCO believes that investments in prepaid expenses related to cloud based assets are part of the reasonable cost of bringing NIPSCO's property to its current state of efficiency.
-She stated that NIPSCO has identified cloud computing services as a means to enhance security, and increase reliability and flexibility.
-As a result of these benefits, cloud based technologies are becoming more prevalent.
-To realize these benefits, NIPSCO plans to utilize cloud based technologies beyond the P2P system.
-When selecting the cloud-based technology for the P2P solution, the Company also considered an on-premises option.
-Ms. Shikany testified the Company proposes to amortize off-premises assets over the period of time that NIPSCO will use the new solution.
-In this case, the contract period for the cloud based solution is five years so a five year period will be used to amortize the asset.
+She testified one of those adjustments is for the prepayment for assets relating to NIPSCO's investment in a new cloud-based Procure-to-Pay ("P2P") system.
+She explained that the new system will allow for replacement of multiple fragmented and obsolete technology systems related to sourcing, procuring, and paying for goods and services and also allow NIPSCO to automate and standardize business processes, manage standard settlement terms with suppliers, take advantage of new methods of settling payments, leverage centralized purchasing data, and manage spend on goods and services.
+She stated that NIPSCO has identified cloud computing services as a means to enhance security and to increase reliability and flexibility.
+She stated that to realize these benefits, NIPSCO plans to utilize cloud-based technologies beyond the P2P system.
+Ms. Shikany testified NIPSCO is requesting authority to account for off premise cloud-based technology solutions in the same way that it accounts for on-premise technology solutions.
+She explained that this would mean that NIPSCO would capitalize implementation services, internal labor, and other fees (such as those for licenses, maintenance, and support) that were necessary to bring the asset into service in FERC Account 303 - Intangible Plant for ease of tracking and identification.
+She explained that under the current GAAP accounting guidelines, certain costs incurred for the development of on-premises software are required to be capitalized, while certain implementation costs for cloud-based services are considered prepaid expenses.
+Many cloud-based services offer advantages to traditional on-premises software such as greater flexibility for the workforce, improved productivity, and higher efficiency at lower costs relative to certain on-premises solutions.
+Accordingly, since cloud-based prepaid expenses are expected to provide benefits over extended periods of time and not just in the period in which the costs are incurred, NIPSCO believes that the prepaid expenses should be included in rate base and receive the same regulatory treatment as an on-premises solution, which is capitalized in FERC Account 303 - Intangible Assets.
+Ms. Shikany testified that NIPSCO believes that investments in prepaid expenses related to cloud-based assets are part of the reasonable cost of bringing NIPSCO's property to its current state of efficiency.
+NIPSCO proposes to amortize off-premises assets over the period of time that NIPSCO will use the new solution.
+In this case, the contract period for the cloud-based solution is five years so a five-year period will be used to amortize the asset.

-Ms. Shikany described NIPSCO's proposed changes to its currently approved riders.
-NIPSCO is proposing all Utility Receipts Tax will be removed from the Riders as NIPSCO is proposing that URT will be a separate line item on the customer bill.
+Ms. Shikany described NIPSCO's proposed changes to its currently approved Riders.
+NIPSCO is proposing all Utility Receipts Tax ("URT") will be removed from the Riders as NIPSCO is proposing that URT will be a separate line item on the customer bill.
 NIPSCO is proposing to update Rider 770 - Adjustment of Charges for Cost of Fuel Rider to update the cost of fuel included in base rates.
-NIPSCO also is proposing to update Rider 771 - Adjustment of Charges for Regional Transmission Organization to reflect updated base levels of MISO non-fuel costs and revenues and OSS margins and proposing the pass back of any back up and maintenance demand revenue.
+NIPSCO also is proposing to update Rider 771 - Adjustment of Charges for Regional Transmission Organization to reflect updated base levels of MISO non-fuel costs and revenues and OSS margins and proposing the pass back of any back-up and maintenance demand revenue.
 Finally, NIPSCO is proposing to eliminate the ECR Mechanism.